-The BITV self-assessment is a web-based tool for web developers who want to make sure that the site they are developing complies with the BITV.
+The BITV self-assessment is a free web-based tool for web developers who want to make sure that the site they are developing complies with the BITV.

 On the basis of an online questionniare running through the 60 test steps of the BITV-Test, users can assess the degree of accessibility of the respective site tested.

 - saved and continued at a later time;